8 Best Pay-As-You-Go Auto Insurance Companies in 2026 (Top Providers Ranked)

 Pay-per-mile insurance may not be the best option for everyone, but it is worth considering if you don’t drive frequently, especially when Allstate Milewise offers an unlimited policy.
 You may also want to look at Allstate Milewise and Progressive Snapshot for good driver auto insurance discounts to help lower rates for higher-mileage drivers.

 The best way to find cheap pay-per-mile car insurance companies is to compare auto insurance quotes online and make sure you choose a policy that best fits your needs.
-Enter your ZIP code below to get started on quote comparison.
+Enter your ZIP code to get started on quote comparison.

 Frequently Asked Questions